 With Stonehenge, I usually use white.
 It does come in light colors (tan, light blue, etc.) and I do sometimes use those for special projects.
 This portrait was one of the first I drew on Stonehenge paper.

 I’ve also occasionally used black, and although black papers aren’t usually my first choices, there is definitely a place for black Stonehenge.
-See the selection of Stonehenge papers at Dick Blick.

 Papers I Want to Try

 Stonehenge Aqua comes in sheets or blocks and is designed specifically for use with watercolors.
 It comes in three variations: 140lb cold press, 300lb cold press, and 140lb hot press.